Hispanic paradox: Social comparison theory

-Social comparison theory proposes that individuals make comparisons with others, most often those of a similar group, in order to evaluate their own well-being and worth.
+Social comparison theory proposes that individuals make comparisons with others, most often those of a similar group, to evaluate their own well-being and worth.
 The psychological implications that these comparisons present depend on the nature of the comparisons.
 Upward comparisons often result in negative psychological effects due to feelings of disadvantage when being compared to those higher in the hierarchy.
 Conversely, lateral and downward comparisons often result in satisfaction when one sees himself as better off than those lower in the hierarchy.

 Latino Americans and noncitizen Latinos are expected to make lateral or downward comparisons, either to other low-economic status Latinos and/or to relatives and friends in their home country.
 Such downward comparisons would result in boosted self-esteem and less psychological stress, resulting in better health.

 Social networks and support

 Social capital is thought to be a significant moderator in the advantageous health outcomes of Latinos.
 It has been found that the magnitude of the effect of social integration on mortality is greater than smoking fifteen cigarettes a day.
 Characteristic values of Latino culture such as familismo and allocentrismo contribute to greater social cohesion and social support networks.
 This tight social fabric is a mechanism which fosters resilience through social support.
 Resilience is the ability to adapt to a disadvantageous experience and high resilience is protective in health.